denisyukphp/backoff/docs/index.md

 $sleeper->sleep($attempt = 4);
 ```

-The exact same effect can be obtained if immediately instance the Sleeper with definitely strategy:
+The exact same effect can be obtained if immediately instance Sleeper with definitely strategy:

 ```php
 $baseTime = new Milliseconds(1000);